Etherpod/Ship-Enhancements/README.md

 - **SetSettingsOptionVisible()** - Lets you set the visibility of a settings option in the mod settings menu.
 If an option is hidden, it cannot be changed by the user but can still be changed in code.
 - **HideAllSettings()** - Removes all of the settings from the mod settings menu.
 - **ShowAllSettings()** - Returns any hidden settings to the mod settings menu.
+- **ResetSettings()** - Sets all of the settings to their default values.
+Useful when trying to prevent the player from editing the settings.
 - **GetPreShipInitializeEvent()** and **GetPostShipInitializeEvent()** - Subscribe to these events to run code before and after Ship Enhancements makes any changes to the ship.

 ## Known Bugs